-Filed under: from the magazine , Alissa York, BEA, books, CBC, CBC Radio, CES, CLA, digital publishing, documentary, ebooks, film, Freehand Books, House of Anansi, House of Anansi Press, IFOA, intern, Joseph Boyden, media, Noah Richler, Northwords, OAC, OLA, Ontario, Rabindranath Maharaj, Random House, Random House Canada, Sarah Leavitt, Shelagh Rogers, television, Toronto, travel, TV
+Filed under: Book news , Alissa York, BEA, books, CBC, CBC Radio, CES, CLA, digital publishing, documentary, ebooks, film, Freehand Books, from the print edition, House of Anansi, House of Anansi Press, IFOA, intern, Joseph Boyden, media, Noah Richler, Northwords, OAC, OLA, Ontario, Rabindranath Maharaj, Random House, Random House Canada, Sarah Leavitt, Shelagh Rogers, television, Toronto, travel, TV

 Shelagh Rogers’ multimedia Northwords project brings city-dwelling authors out of their comfort zone